X-O1/DeLotto/README.md

-# About
+# About ThaLoto

-A decentralized, automated Lottery System.
+A Decentralized, Automated Lottery System.